 Through the 70s and 80s, enrollment was an ongoing challenge and recruiting students was critical to sustain Community High.
 By the early 90s, however, it became cool to go to Commie High school and demand to attend increased beyond its capacity.
 A waiting list led to a partial lottery and line-ups that grew longer each year, culminating in 1996 with a 2-week camp out by students (and their parents, siblings, friends, etc.) saving a place in line with the hope of gaining admission.
 This was the last line for Commie High, as the school system shifted to a complete lottery the following year.
 More than four decades since its inception, Community High serves as one of the longest-running alternative public high schools in America.

-We are producing a feature-length documentary (expanded from the half hour project we initially launched on Kickstarter) to share the compelling story of Commie High.
-The film will focus on four decades of the school’s evolution, the factors that led hundreds of people to camp out for weeks with the hope of enrolling, and where Community High stands today in the pantheon of public education.
-We will share significant cultural finds by mining myriad Commie High archives.
-We will assemble an all-star CHS soundtrack encompassing a diverse range of musical styles.
-And we will give new life to art works by CHS alumni through animation and motion graphics.
-Welcome to Commie High (working title) will be professionally produced to broadcast quality by an experienced team, while drawing creative inspiration from the alternative, artistically expressive ethos of the school.
-Distribution outlets will focus on film festivals, public television, online platforms and educational organizations.
+Our feature-length documentary explores the unusual story of Commie High.
+The film spans four decades of the school’s evolution, the factors that led hundreds of people to camp out for weeks with the hope of enrolling, and where Community High stands today in the pantheon of public education.
+It reveals significant cultural finds from a myriad of Commie High archives.
+And it features an all-star CHS soundtrack encompassing a diverse range of musical styles.
 Thanks to enthusiastic support for our Kickstarter campaign and additional funders, we involved eight Community High School students in our documentary project where they earned course credit through the CR (Community Resources) program.